Why it’s okay to be skeptical about transgender politics, while still being respectful:

 - We hear lots of nasty things about people who violate gender norms.
 Say a few nice things.

 - Some people attack people who violate gender norms.
-Protect people from these attacks.
+Protect people from these attacks, and speak out against attacks.

 - Some people discriminate against people who violate gender norms.
 Help balance that out.